bhanu07-debug/ai-solution-website/README.md

-# Project Plan: AISolutions Hub
+# Project Plan: AI Solution

 ## 1. Project Overview

-This document outlines the plan for developing the AISolutions Hub website, as per the initial client meeting.
+This document outlines the plan for developing the AI Solution website, as per the initial client meeting.
 The project involves building a professional, multi-functional website with a public-facing interface and a secure, private administration dashboard for content management.

 ## 2. Core Features